All Episodes

 This is my point.

-Okay, didn't he sign off on one of the Pfizer renewals?
+Okay, didn't he sign off on one of the FISA renewals?

 The answer is yes.

-I mean, it's it's unbelievable that he'd say that.
+I mean, it's unbelievable that he'd say that.

-Anyway, joining us now, hour two, Sean Hannity show, write down our toll free number.
+Anyway, joining us now, our two Sean Hannity show, write down our toll-free number.

-It's 800 941 Sean, we have David Schoen, civil and criminal uh civil liberties and criminal rights attorney, also investigative reporter Sarah Carter.
+We have David Schoen, civil and criminal, civil liberties and criminal rights attorney, also investigative reporter Sarah Carter.

 Listen, there are many, many reasons, in my view, why Rod Rosenstein should not remain in this position.

-Uh signing that Pfizer application ought to give rise to a conflict of interest that ought to be disqualifying and should have been disqualifying a long time ago, including before he authorized the raid on President Trump's lawyer's office.
+Signing that FISA application ought to give rise to a conflict of interest that ought to be disqualifying and should have been disqualifying a long time ago, including before he authorized the raid on President Trump's lawyer's office.

-All of this talk, very constitutional crisis would be raised by fire by having the attorney general fire Muller or by firing Rod Rosenstein is absolute nonsense.
+All of this talk that a constitutional crisis would be raised by having the Attorney General fire Mueller or by firing Rod Rosenstein is absolute nonsense.

-It's nothing other than the constitutional constitution working as it's intended, and as the special counsel regulations um provided.
+It's nothing other than the Constitution working as it's intended and as the special counsel regulations provided.

-Rod Rosenstein yesterday when he said he's not going to be extorted, made uh uh gave it a real truism.
+Rod Rosenstein, yesterday, when he said he's not going to be extorted, gave it a real truism.

 He said that the Department of Justice is not independent of the executive branch.